lumeland/lume.land/docs/creating-pages/layouts.md

 ## Layout data

 Layouts can have additional data that will be merged with the data from the page.
-Note that variables defined in the pages have precedence over the variables in the layouts.
+Note that variables defined in pages have precedence over the variables in the layouts.
 This means that you can set default values in the layouts and override them within the pages.

 A layout can be wrapped around another layout.
 Just set a `layout` variable in the front matter.
 In the following examples, the layout uses the